boroda74/TagTools/docs/ADDITIONALTAGGINGREPORTING.md

 $LR(\<URL\>,function\_id)

-To use this function open library reports window, create one or more presets, each with one or more aggregated functions and assign a function id (any string containing a-z chars, numbers and symbols . : - \_ ) to the functions. $LR functions are calculated dynamically.
+To use this function open library reports window, create one or more presets, each with one or more aggregated functions and assign a function id (any string containing **a-z** chars, **numbers** and symbols **. : - \_** ) to the functions.
 You can write all aggregate function results to \<Null\> pseudo-tag in this case (i.e. do not write them to any tags at all if you use these functions only for virtual tags).
-All $LR virtual tag functions are calculated, updated and displayed dynamically.
-Also, you can assign a LR function at the same time a ***function\_id*** and chose to *store function results in (custom) tag*.
+All $LR virtual tag functions are calculated, updated and displayed *dynamically*.
+Also, you can at the same time *assign an id* to the function **and** choose *to store function results in (custom) tag*.
 In this case, LR will use a stored tag as a persistent function result cache.
 If you change some tags or add new tracks to the library, this cache will *dynamically update*.
-But it’s **required** to fill this cache *initially* for all tracks existing in the library/current tags.
-You can’t proceed with saving LR presets without executing all concerned presets.&nbsp;
+However, **it’s highly recommended** first to fill this cache for all existing tracks/current tags in the current library to avoid UI slowdowns and freezes when using MusicBee regularly.
+You will be automatically prompted to execute all affected presets and fill the cache for the current library if you define such LR presets.&nbsp;

-"Library Reports" virtual tag functions allow to gather and display in the main panel some library statistics for currently displayed tracks.
+"Library Reports" virtual tag functions allow you to collect and display some library statistics for currently displayed tracks in the main window.
+Either you can use virtual tags that use $LR functions in auto-playlist filter criteria.
+However, in this case it's **strongly recommended** to cache the results of the LR functions in tags.

 *LR virtual tag functions may be even more useful if they are used in the grouping header of "Albums and Tracks" view.*